codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 {% endraw %}
 {% endhighlight %}

-## Checkout a specific repository/revision
+## Checkout a specific repository/revision (project based pipeline)

 If you want to checkout a specific git repository regardless on what repository actually created the trigger you can just define all values in a non static manner.
 For example if you want your pipeline to always checkout git repository `foo` even when the trigger happened from repository `bar` you can define the checkout step as below: